-Before the Lord Jesus abolished in the body of His flesh the hostility between God and sinners, God was angry with the sinners everyday (Psa.
-7:11).
-The sinners were said to be “children of wrath,” the objects of God’s fierce anger (Eph.
+Before the Lord Jesus abolished in the body of His flesh the hostility between God and sinners, the sinners were said to be “children of wrath,” the objects of God’s fierce anger (Eph.
 2:3).
 But not anymore!

 Christ’s atonement or propitiation for the sins of the whole world has restored peace between God and sinners.
-Sinners are now objects of God’s love and no longer objects of God’s wrath.
+Sinners are now the objects of God’s love and no longer the objects of God’s wrath.